openhab/openhab-js/DEPLOY.md

 ## Webpack

-openhab-js can be compiled into a single JS file, which is connivent for deploying locally and also how we ship the library with the JS Scripting binding in openHAB.
+openhab-js and it's injection script can be compiled into a single JS file, which is how we ship the library with the JS Scripting automation addon in openHAB.

 ```bash
 npm run webpack
 ```

-This outputs the library as a single JS file to `dist/openhab.js`.
+This outputs the library, and it's injection script as a single JS file to `dist/@openhab-globals.js`.

 ## TypeScript type definitions

 openhab-js has included type definitions which are generated from JSDoc using the [`typescript`](https://www.npmjs.com/package/typescript) npm module.
-Type definitons allow supercharged auto-completion in your IDE.
+Type definitions allow supercharged auto-completion in your IDE.

 ```bash
 npm run types